adct-the-experimenter/timeline-track-editor/README.md

 Add a track by initializing it in the main frame of the application and then use timeline window function TimelineWindow::AddTrack.

+	//declare a function to use if variable changes void FunctionForSomeVarAfterChange()
+	{
+		std::cout << "function for some var called!
+Do something now that double-type SomeVarToChange has changed\n";
+	}

 	MyFrame::MyFrame()
 	{
 		//Code for custom menus such as file,edit,help, etc. go here